Avro Vulcan Nuclear Bomber.

 The Role of the Avro 707's.

 Efforts to keep the weight below the 120,000lb mark resulted in the brave decision to dispense with a conventional fuselage and tail to save weight and increase efficiency.
-Not much was known about delta wing aircraft in Britain at the time, so Avro designed and built five one-third scale test aircraft, the Avro 707's (A and B, and two-seat 707C).
+Not much was known about delta wing aircraft in Britain at the time, so Avro designed and built five one-third scale test aircraft, the Avro 707 (A and B, and two-seat 707C).
 These semi-scale prototypes provided Avro with much useful data.
-The first example, VX784, made it's maiden flight on 4 Sep 1949, piloted by S.E.
+The first example, VX784, made its maiden flight on 4 Sep 1949, piloted by S.E.
 Esler, from Boscombe Down Airfield.
 This aircraft tragically crashed only a few weeks later, on 30 Sep 1949, killing Esler.

 Vulcan B1 for Bomber Command.